SwiftyTesseract/SwiftyTesseractRTE/Readme.md

 ```

 ## Setting Up SwiftyTesseract for Use in SwiftyTesseractRTE
-See SwiftyTesseract's [Additional Configuration](https://github.com/Steven0351/SwiftyTesseract/blob/master/Readme.md#additional-configuration) section on properly setting up SwiftyTesseract to be utilized in your project.
+See SwiftyTesseract's [Additional Configuration](https://github.com/SwiftyTesseract/SwiftyTesseract/blob/master/Readme.md#additional-configuration) section on properly setting up SwiftyTesseract to be utilized in your project.

+# Contributions Welcome
+Contributions are always welcome!
+Please refer to [Contributing to SwiftyTesseractRTE](Contributions.md) for the full guidelines on creating issues and opening pull requests to the project.